Ryan-hub-bit/dbFinal/README.md

   -  Make sure you have a Python package management system such as conda (anaconda is recommended) downloaded and setup
   - Create a virtual environment in Python 3.7 or 3.8.
   - Install pandas, numpy, scikit-learn and mysql-connector-python in that virtual environment
-    - i.
-All dependencies of the above packages must also be installed.
+    -  All dependencies of the above packages must also be installed.
 The Python package management system should take care of this and any conflicts.
-    -  ii.
-Conda might not be able to install mysql-connector-python correctly.
+    - Conda might not be able to install mysql-connector-python correctly.
 In that case, use pip to install it.
   -  Activate the virtual environment.
     -   Make sure the environment is up and running and all necessary files are in the file path.
 You may also have to add something to the .bash file.
 Please use your best judgement to trouble shoot.
     -   Trouble shooting tips:
       - Consult stack overflow
       -  Restart your computer
-      -   Cry
+      -   **Cry**
       - Download and setup MySQL 8.0
       - It is important that it is MySQL 8.0 as support for previous versions of MySQL is not guaranteed in the above installed python packages.
   - Create and load the database with values.
 Load the data provided in the .zip file into the database.
     - The tables are split into separate .csv files in /data.
     - Table schemas can be found below in Section 12.
     -  We used MySQL Workbench to help create the tables and import the data using flat file import.
     -  Establish connection between the recommendation.py file and the database.